jkozera/zealcore/README.md

 This should create a `.zealdocset` file in your current directory.

-After it's done (which can take long time for large docsets), kill zealcore, restart it (which is necessary because adding freshly downloaded/extracted docsets to index is not supported yet), and go to http://localhost:12340/
+After it's done (which can take long time for large docsets), go to http://localhost:12340/ to test search.